nadrane/blog/content/_posts/2017-12-09-scraping-the-web-with-puppeteer-lessons-learned.md

 ## A More Complicated Example

-Today's web uses a mix of simple html driven forms as well as more complicated, javascript-driven forms, rich with functionality like autocomplete and dynamic dropdown menus.
+Today's web uses a mix of simple html driven forms as well as more complicated, JavaScript-driven forms, rich with functionality like autocomplete and dynamic dropdown menus.
 I'm sure you've used a calendar date picker.
 These components each need to be treated differently.

 Here is a modified version of some code I wrote for my client: